lakshikaa/German-Wizard/weather.md

  <h2> Basic phrases.  </h2>
-  <p> Here, below you can find some simple sentences you can contruct with the use of numbers.
+  <p> Here, below you can find some simple sentences you can contruct with the use of vocabulary provided.
 First, the  german sentence is given followed by the english translation. </p>

-  <p>Wie alt bist du?- How old are you?</p>
+  <p>Wie ist das Wetter heute?- How is the weather today?</p>
 <ol>
-  <li>Ich bin ...
-Jahre alt.</li>
+  <li>Das Wetter ist gut/schlecht.- The weather is good/bad.</li>
- <li>Ich bin dreizehn Jahre alt. - I am thirteen years old.</li>
+ <li>Heute regnet es/ heute ist es sonnig, - Today it is raining/ today it is sunny.</li>
   </ol>

- <p>Wieviel Uhr ist es?- What time is it?</p>
+ <p>Wie war das Wetter gestern/letzte Woche?- How was the weather yesterday/last week?</p>
 <ol>
-  <li>Es ist ....
-Uhr.- It is .... o'clock.</li>
+  <li>Das Wetter war gut/schlecht .- The Weather was good/bad.</li>
- <li>Es ist rund 3 Uhr. - It is around 3 o'clock.</li>
+ <li>Es hat geregnet/ gestern war es sonnig. - It had rained/ yesterday it was sunny.</li>
   </ol>

 <h2> Activity</h2>
-<p> Below, find the table with useful vocabulary centered around the topic, countries.
+<p> Below, find the table with useful vocabulary centered around the topic, weather.
 It will be in german followed by the english translation. </p>
 <p>